Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Methodology

 \subsection{Human Annotation Study}

-We recruited annotators through Prolific, restricting participation to native or highly proficient German speakers.
-Eight were recruited; six were retained beyond the qualification round.
-Annotations were collected via Argilla,\footnote{\url{https://argilla.io/}} hosted on Hugging Face Spaces, using the two-question interface described in Section~\ref{sec:label_space}.
-The study comprised three phases with decreasing annotation overlap (Table~\ref{tab:annotation-structure}), yielding 1,200 multiply-annotated items for the gold evaluation set and 3,800 single-annotated items for the active learning training pool.
-Details on qualification criteria, attention checks, and item assignment are provided in App.~\ref{app:annotation-details}.
+We recruited annotators through Prolific, restricted to proficient German speakers.
+Of eight recruited, six were retained after qualification.
+Annotations were collected via argilla.io on Hugging Face Spaces using the two-question interface (\S\ref{sec:label_space}).
+The study comprised three phases with decreasing overlap: a 50-item qualification test (6-way), a 200-item pilot (6-way), and a 4{,}750-item main round (950 triple-annotated, 3{,}800 single-annotated).
+The 1{,}200 multiply-annotated items (test + pilot + triple-annotated main) form the \textbf{gold evaluation set}; the 3{,}800 single-annotated items form the \textbf{AL training pool}.
+See App.~\ref{app:annotation-details} for qualification criteria, attention checks, and item assignment.

+\enote{hs}{bolding above: to make it easier for the reader to find this in case they have questions later about the exact construction of these sets}

-For the derived binary label, inter-annotator agreement is moderate: Krippendorff's $\alpha = 0.49$ on the pilot (6-way, 200 items) and $\alpha = 0.43$ on the triple-annotated main items (3-way, 950 items).
-Agreement is higher on Q1 (immigration reference, $\alpha = 0.57$--$0.59$) than on Q2 (negative portrayal, $\alpha = 0.43$--$0.49$), confirming that the primary source of disagreement is judging valence rather than identifying the topic, consistent with prior work on German hate speech annotation~\citep{ross2017measuring}.
-Labels are aggregated via majority vote (full pairwise agreement in App.~\ref{app:annotation-details}).
+Inter-annotator agreement is moderate: Krippendorff's $\alpha = 0.49$ on the pilot (6-way, 200 items) and $\alpha = 0.43$ on the main triple-annotated items (3-way, 950 items).
+Agreement is higher on Q1 (reference, $\alpha = 0.57$--$0.59$) than on Q2 (valence, $\alpha = 0.43$--$0.49$): disagreement concentrates on valence rather than topic identification, consistent with prior work on German hate speech~\citep{ross2017measuring}.
+Hard labels are aggregated via majority vote (full pairwise agreement in App.~\ref{app:annotation-details}); the soft-label evaluation in \S\ref{sec:model-training} uses Bayesian posteriors over the raw annotator votes.